Help topics for virtual keyboards

-The virtual keyboards are compatible with Internet Explorer 6.0+, Firefox 1.5+, Google Chrome, Opera 9.5+, and Safari 3.0+.
-Caps Lock is not supported.
-Shift key is used to access the Caps Lock state.
+You may be using unsupported browser to access this site.
+The online keyboards are compatible with Internet Explorer 6.0+, Firefox 1.5+, Google Chrome, Opera 9.5+, and Safari 3.0+.
+Caps Lock is supported on keyboard input when using modern browsers.
+Shift is used to access the Caps Lock state.
 Shift Lock for Swiss German, Hebrew, and other keyboards is supported.

-These may appear on your screen instead of your characters for a number of reasons.
-Make sure a Unicode font for your characters is installed on your machine.
+These may appear on your screen instead of your letters for a number of reasons.
+Make sure a Unicode font for your letters is installed on your computer.
+If you copied the text to a word processor, make sure a font that supports your letters is selected.
 You can download Unicode fonts from Alan Wood's website.

-You may use the Unicode character picker to enter characters not available in the virtual keyboards.
+You may use the Unicode Table to enter letters not available on the online keyboards.

 Most personal computers come with many different languages pre-installed.
 All you need to do is set your keyboard to type your language.
 The following instruction videos show you how to do just that.